Rhodelphis: Species

+Cellular anatomy and behaviors of Rhodelphis edaphicus.

 Ecology

 Rhodelphis are heterotrophic predators that feed on bacteria and smaller eukaryotic flagellates, but little is known about its role in aquatic ecosystems.
 The three known Rhodelphis species were isolated from very different aquatic habitats, one of them from shallow marine water (R. marinus) and two from freshwater (R. limneticus and R. mylnikovi).